Terence: Plays

 A young Athenian, Pamphilus, is desperately in love with Glycerium, a foreign girl of low class, and has made her pregnant.
 But his father Simo wants him to marry the daughter of his friend Chremes.
 Meanwhile his friend Charinus is in love with the daughter that Pamphilus rejects.
 The wily slave Davus advises Pamphilus to agree to the marriage, believing that Chremes will object to it because of his affair with Glycerium, but the plan goes wrong when Chremes agrees to the marriage after all.
 Pamphilus is furious with Davus.
 Simo is also furious since he believes that birth of Glycerium's baby is just one of Davus's tricks.
 The situation is saved when, thanks to the arrival of a stranger from Andros, Chremes realises that Glycerium is his own long-lost daughter.
-The two young men get to marry the girls of their choice and Davus is rescued from punishment.
+The two young men get to marry the women of their choice and Davus is rescued from punishment.